Auditing gas installations, workers and contractors

 Investigations undertaken by the OTR show that in most instances gas works are carried out by unlicensed persons or by licensed contractors working outside the scope of their licenses.
 These matters are referred to the Office of Consumer and Business Affairs for further action.

-Customer complaints concerning financial matters such as fees charged for gas work are also referred to the Consumer and Business Services.
+Customer complaints concerning financial matters such as fees charged for gas work are also referred to Consumer and Business Services.

 The most common problems found during audits are: